From Korea’s late-night schooling, military service, number 4 superstation, peculiar brushing habit and many more!

 4. Black day in South Korea:

-14th February is celebrated as Valentine’s Day worldwide, though Koreans have their own typical valentine’s day, known as white day.
-But love is a sour grape for many people, what about their special day?
-That’s why Korean people celebrate Black day on the 14th of April.
-The black day is for single people.
+14th February is celebrated as Valentine’s Day worldwide but Koreans celebrate it twice with their own typical valentine’s day, known as White Day and since love is a sour grape for many people, they did not leave the singles deprived of celebration and celebrate Black Day on the 14th of April.
+The black day is solely celebrated by single people who wears black clothes and indulge themselves in black coloured food.
+One popular dish among them is Jajangmyeon (자장면).

 5. Korean age: